You are here:

 The FAFSA asks questions about you and your family's income and financial resources to determine your Expected Family Contribution (EFC).
 Most of the information you need to complete the FAFSA is on the income tax return(s).
 You can also import your IRS data directly into the online FAFSA if you have filed your taxes and don't owe any money by using the Data Retrieval Tool, see next paragraph.

 Importing your IRS data to the online FAFSA simplifies the application process, reduces errors, and lowers your chances of being selected to verify the information on your FAFSA report.
+WE STRONGLY ENCOURAGE ALL STUDENTS AND PARENTS TO USE THE IRS DATA RETRIEVAL TOOL ON THE FAFSA.

 Review the What's new on the FAFSA section to learn about any new changes on the current FAFSA form.